relign-ai/relign/README.md

    - Poor memory scheduling (vllM server shutdowns when switching between episode generation and policy training)

 2. **Refactors**
    - Some files exceed 1000 lines, especially in episode generation and inference strategies.
+Any obvious and simple refractors are always welcome

 3. **Episode Generators / Tasks**
+   - We would encourge everyone to add new (novel) tasks and environments to the library on which we can test post training methods.
+Some inspiration below:
-   - CodeInterpreter
+   - Coding
    - MLE-bench
    - Trading
-   - General Q&A
+   - General/Scientific Q&A

 4. **Solving Bounties**
    - We will soon introduce bounties for new algorithms, environments, inference strategies, and other stack layers.
 Please follow our Discord for updates.
    - Because RELIGN is a crypto token project and financial markets offer a verifiable reward signal (returns on trades), our first task/environment objective is to implement a sentiment trading bot for crypto markets.
    - We also plan to tackle other challenging reasoning benchmarks.

-5. **Ongoing Refactors**
-   - We will continue to refactor and simplify CoT and MCTS episode generators, as these are crucial for the long-term future of reasoning research.

 ---